Your Jira dashboard is the first thing you’ll see when you open up Jira.

 Managing the system dashboard is a great way of directing attention to the points that really matter – for example, providing calendar views to assist with the allocation of work or flagging issues that have been open for a long time.

 To edit your Jira system dashboard, go to Dashboards > Manage Dashboards and then select it to make changes.
-This is a fast and easy way of directing updates to your whole organisation.
+This is a fast and easy way of directing updates to your whole organization.

 It’s good practice also to test changes on a copy of the System Dashboard – so you can see precisely what effect they have before pushing them to the whole team.